Cooking With Ayeh

 • Avocado, tomato & cheese

-1. To make these higher in protein, ensure to use less refined flour such as whole wheat / wholemeal or spelt.
-Together with Greek yogurt this will provide bagels that are high in protein per gram
+1. To make these healthier and higher in protein, use less refined flour such as whole wheat / wholemeal flour.
+Together with Greek yogurt this will provide higher protein per bagel

-3. If the dough is too sticky or wet, add a little more flour if needed.
-I've noticed, different brands of Greek yogurt result in different dough textures so just slowly add more as required
+3. If the dough is too sticky or tacky to handle, slowly sprinkle with more flour as needed.
+I've noticed, different brands of Greek yogurt result in different textures due to the water content so slowly add more as required

-4. Ensure to make a large enough hole in the bagels when shaping.
+4. Make a large enough hole in the bagels when shaping.
 Whilst baking, they do rise from all angles, so if a large enough hole isn't made, they will close up after being cooked

 FAQs